 Boise Is a Driving Market.
 That Matters.

-Unlike New York or Chicago, where media planners and agency buyers commute by subway, the Treasure Valley runs on cars.
+Unlike New York or Chicago, where media planners commute by subway, the Treasure Valley runs on cars.
 According to U.S. Census data, 78% of American commuters drive a car or truck, and 88% of them drive alone.
-In markets like Boise, Nampa, and Caldwell, that number is even higher.
+In markets like Boise, Nampa, and Caldwell, that number is even higher — and commute times are long enough to make radio exposure a daily certainty for most households.

-And it's not just about time in the car.
 64% of all AM/FM radio listening happens away from home: at work, in the car, running errands.
 Most streaming listening happens at home.
-Radio reaches people when they're out in the market, close to the point of purchase.
-That timing matters for local advertisers in a way that home listening simply doesn't replicate.
+Radio reaches people when they're out in the market, close to the point of purchase — timing that matters for local advertisers in a way that home listening doesn't replicate.

 What Happens to Reach When You Add Radio